mindplace/stack-for-yourself/_posts/2016-11-25-using-gems-in-a-ruby-script.md

 Most gems will have documentation on their Github pages on getting started with their code, so be sure to read and reference that first.

 There are some very important libraries in Ruby that are built-in but not automatically required unless you specifically ask for them, such as [`JSON`](http://ruby-doc.org/stdlib-2.0.0/libdoc/json/rdoc/JSON.html), [`Net::HTTP`](https://ruby-doc.org/stdlib-2.3.3/libdoc/net/http/rdoc/Net/HTTP.html), and [`csv`](https://ruby-doc.org/stdlib-2.0.0/libdoc/csv/rdoc/CSV.html).
-You won't have to download anything in order to use them, and you can use the same `require [whatever]` syntax for them.
+You won't have to download anything in order to use them, and you can use the same `require '[whatever]'` syntax for them.

+Whatever libraries etc you wish to use, **you must include them before you write code that depends on them.** Meaning, you can't put `require 'pry'` **after** `binding.pry`, because `binding.pry` only works when `pry` is already available.
+This applies the same way to using multiple files.

 <hr>